Student groups, faculty and staff can request funding for programs from the Student Activity Fee committee.

 Frequently asked questions

-Yes, if your program is open to all undergraduate and graduate students and/or the individual/group submitting the proposal must describe how the campus and students will benefit by the funding of the proposal.
+Students, faculty, and staff members can all request funding if your program is open to all undergraduate and graduate students.
+The individual/group submitting the proposal must describe how the campus and students will benefit by the funding of the proposal.
 Proposals should address how the program will enhance the out-of-class experience for all students who participate and how the program will be marketed.
 The Allocation Committee reviews all proposals and decides which programs will be funded in full or in part according to University guidelines.

 Funds cannot be used to replace funds already designated for the program.